mainlycricket/CSV_App/README.md

 > [!NOTE]
 > Checkout [TypeTest.csv](./data/TypeTest.csv) to understand data formats in CSV files.
-> If a column doesn't have any value, it's datatype is marked as empty in `schema.json` and it should be set manually.
+> If a column doesn't have any value, its datatype is marked as empty in `schema.json` and it should be set manually.

 ### Column Constraints